-On the second floor, there is a hall for services seating 105 people.
-The floor of the worship hall has 105 seats for men and the balcony has 65 seats for women.
+On the first floor, there is a hall for services seating 105 people.
+The floor of the prayer hall has 105 seats for men, and the balcony has 65 seats for women.

 We offer guide services for groups upon a prior agreement and for a fee.